Are you looking for a career that makes the world a better place?

 Looking for internships?

 We have limited unpaid intern opportunities.
-Positions in our therapy and prevention programs are usually filled at least one or two semesters ahead of time so please plan ahead.
-Opportunities in administrative functions, such as fundraising, are more flexible.
-Our intern positions for graduate students are full for the 2018-19 school year and positions for undergrad students are full through the end of 2018.
-We will start accepting applications again early next year.
-More details to come.
+Positions for undergraduate and graduate students in our Intervention and Prevention programs are usually filled at least one or two semesters ahead of time, so please plan ahead.
+Opportunities for the summer and in administrative functions, such as fundraising, are more flexible.
+Clinical Interns in Intervention/Therapy are typically second year MSW students and require a two-semester commitment (Fall/Spring).
+Our Clinical Intern positions for graduate students are full for the 2019-20 school year.